-Subdivision 5 requires the board of trustees to determine the value of the relief association's assets in the special fund and the value of each retirement benefit payable to each member and any former firefighter who is receiving a monthly annuity or payment of a benefit in installments.
+Subdivision 5 requires the board of trustees to determine the value of the relief association's assets in the special fund, which are for the payment of retirement benefits, and the value of each retirement benefit payable to each member and any former firefighter who is receiving a monthly annuity or payment of a benefit in installments.
 The board of trustees is required to compile a schedule that sets forth the name of each individual to whom a benefit is owed and the amount of the benefit.